Try Semrush

 It’s usually because they use some kind of plugin that automatically adds the nofollow tag to external links.
 And a bug or setting makes their internal links nofollow as well.

-Use Internal Links To Help With Indexing
+Use Internal Links to Help with Indexing

 Google usually finds and indexes all of the important pages on a website.

-But if you have LOTS of pages (or a limited Crawl Budget), Google might only index a certain percentage of your site’s pages.
+But if you have LOTS of pages (or a limited crawl budget), Google might only index a certain percentage of your site’s pages.

 Only some pages might be indexed